-On July 7, 2019 DBAG announced a transformation intended to enable DBAG to become more profitable, improve stockholder returns and drive long-term growth (Restructure).
+On July 7, 2019, DBAG announced a multi-year transformation intended to enable DBAG to become more profitable, improve stockholder returns, and drive long-term growth (Restructure).
 As a part of the Restructure, the Capital Release Unit (CRU) was created to accelerate the wind down or disposal of non-strategic assets.
-As of June 30, 2021, total assets and total liabilities within the Corporation's CRU were \$7.4 billion and \$7.9 billion, respectively.

 In connection with the Restructure, DBAG entered into a Master Transaction Agreement (MTA) for the transfer of the Global Prime Finance and Electronic Equities platform to BNP Paribas.
-As provided in the MTA, continuity of service will be provided to the Corporation's Global Prime Finance and Electronic Equities clients, with the objective to transfer technology and staff from the Corporation to BNP Paribas by the end of 2021.
+As described in the MTA, continuity of service was provided to the Corporation's Global Prime Finance and Electronic Equities clients, and technology and staff from the Corporation were transferred to BNP Paribas as of December 31, 2021.